rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 As programmers, many of us feel a level of ambivalence about architecture.
 On one hand, are architectural decisions really our business?
 Do you need to care about the isolation levels of Kafka or the use cases of vector databases?

-So while don't fully understand the data tools we're using or how they measure up to other options, we also know architecture has a *huge* impact on us; it determines the success our software and ultimately even the organizations we work for.
-This ambivalence makes us assume we're doing things "wrong" and everyone else is it "right".
-SaaS and commercial cloud advertising has also gotten really good at tapping into this anxiety.
+So while don't fully understand the data tools we're using or how they measure up to other options, we also know architecture has a *huge* impact on us; it determines the success of our software and ultimately even the organizations we work for.
+This ambivalence makes us assume we're doing things "wrong" and everyone else is doing it "right" (have you noticed how effectively SaaS and commercial cloud advertising has gotten at tapping into this anxiety??).
 But it might not be as bad as you think.

 Over the last decade I've allowed myself to get increasingly curious about data storage, and what I have actually observed at the organizations I've worked is not a pile of hot messes but a lot of "homemade hybrids" &mdash; creative blends of data storage, querying, and processing tools.